vt-hri/HW8/README.md

 source venv/bin/activate

 # Install dependencies
+# If you have torch installed for HW7, you can skip this code
-# If you are using Mac or Conda, modify this line as shown in [HW0](https://github.com/vt-hri/HW0)
+# If you are using Mac or Conda, modify this line as shown in [HW7](https://github.com/vt-hri/HW0)
 pip install numpy pybullet torch
 ```